China car dilemma: Beijing wants electric, buyers want SUVs

 China's stand-out EV success so far is BYD Auto Co.
 It sells all-electric vehicles to taxi and bus fleets in China and abroad and gasoline-electric hybrid SUVs and sedans to Chinese consumers.

 BYD Auto says last year's sales rose 70 percent over 2015 to 100,183 vehicles.
-That would make it the biggest electric brand for a second year, with Tesla Inc. next at 76,230 vehicles sold.
+That would make it the biggest electric brand for a second year, with Tesla Inc. in second place at 76,230 vehicles sold.

 Other Chinese brands offer plug-in electrics but most sold only a few hundred vehicles last year.
 That is partly because their vehicles cost up to 350,000 yuan ($50,000), or two to three times the price of equivalent gasoline models.